 - Ngawi - a fishing village with raw coastal charm

 - Don't want to drive?
-Then take a Hammonds Cape Palliser Tour or To the Coast with the Post
+Take a Pinot to Palliser Tour with Martinborough Wine Tours

 - The eerie Putangirua Pinnacles